blaidd4drwg/richterswil_horn_pollution_study/README.md

 ## Missing data
 The following data are not included in the repository:

 * Linescan/core photograph originals: The linescans for this project are around 50 MB per file (TIFF) and are too large to be included in a git repository (and the use of git Large File Storage LFS has some drawbacks, such as that LFS files cannot be included in github Pages.
+However, since the complete linescans could be relevant for further research, they are included as an additional resource in the data repository.
 * Data from the Geotek Multisensory corelogger (MSCL) were not included, as they were recorded but not used for this study.
 * Thermo-desorption data was only available as figures and not used for this study, thus not included.
 * Adobe Illustrator files that were used to produce some of the composite figures are not included.